yaya2devops/aws-cloud-project-bootcamp/_docs/assets/README.md

-## Creative Compilation
+# Creative Compilation
+In this section, I present a collection of assets I have handled, demonstrating my expertise in enhancing visual aesthetics.
+My aim is to showcase how I effectively amplify the visual appeal of various elements.

+## Cloud Project Bootcamp

-The asset below illustrates the initial deliverable that the project aims to achieve.
+The asset provided below represents the project's primary deliverable, embodying the desired outcome.

 <img src="GOAL.png">

 [**Design Use-Case**](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/week4#readme)

 ### Reworked Project Objective <small>v2</small>

+I initiated the process of improving the appearance by initially removing the background.

 To view and edit this file, use [DRAWIO](objective.drawio)